What is schema.org?

 In December 2016 also Apple began recommending web developers to mark up web contents using schema.org to help the Applebot web crawler index their content and making it available to all iOS users in Spotlight and Safari search results.

-There are today 617 open vocabularies in the linked data world and they can be combined to organise and structure different knowledge domain.
+Today, there are 617 open vocabularies in the linked data world, and you can combine them to organize and structure different knowledge domains.

-By adding schema markup to web pages, content is interlinked with data using standard linked vocabularies like schema.org and becomes more accessible.
+Schema.org, being created by the search engine themselves, is the most useful in terms of SEO.
+By adding schema markup to web pages with WordLift, content is interlinked with data using standard linked vocabularies like schema.org and becomes more accessible.

 How does Schema Markup work?

-Schema markup basically helps search engines allowing them to look and understand the relationships that we’re building up.
+Schema markup helps search engines allowing them to look and understand the relationships that we’re building up.
 Learn more about that by watching this webinar sponsored by Semrush and hosted by Jason M. Barnard – Everything you need to know about Schema markup.
-Gennaro Cuofano is there as an expert guest ?
+Gennaro Cuofano is there as an expert guest.

 How can I add schema.org markup to my website?

-Schema.org markup can be added using various tools available online – including the Google’s Structured Data Markup Helper – or directly by adding the code to your web pages.
-There are different formats that can be used to add information to your Web content implementing the schema.org vocabulary, such as Microdata, RDFa, and JSON-LD.
+You can add Schema.org markup using various online tools, including Google’s Structured Data Markup Helper, or directly adding the code to your web pages.
+You can use different formats to add information to your web content implementing the schema.org vocabulary, such as Microdata, RDFa, and JSON-LD.

-If you are using WordPress you can use WordLift: a plugin for WordPress that helps content editors and website owners markup their content with schema.org markup, without requiring any technical skills.
-In fact, thanks to natural language processing, WordLift does it automatically.
+If you are using WordPress, you can use WordLift: a plugin for WordPress that helps content editors and website owners markup their content with schema.org markup without requiring any technical skills.
+Thanks to natural language processing, WordLift does it automatically.